oasis-open/cti-stix-elevator/docs/warnings.rst

 silent option is not compatible with a policy                                                                   211     warn Created Marking Structure for *[id]*                                                                            212     warn custom_property_prefix is provided, but the missing policy is not 'use-custom-properies'.
 It will be ignored.
-213     warn
+213     warn *[type]* option was not given, but it defaults to true for version 2.1"                                         214     warn
 =============================================================================================================== ====    =====